 ODS Strategic Plan 2017-2021 & Annual Report

 Office of Dietary Supplements Strategic Plan 2017-2021 Beginning in 1998 and updated periodically since, the National Institutes of Health’s (NIH’s) Office of Dietary Supplements (ODS) has created and implemented a strategic plan based on its mandates and mission as provided by Congress and in tandem with the overarching mission of NIH to “seek fundamental knowledge about the nature and behavior of living systems and the application of that knowledge to enhance health, lengthen life, and reduce illness and disability.”
 In furtherance of the ODS and NIH missions, ODS produces a strategic plan annual report to track accomplishments and responsiveness to current and longstanding needs.
-The annual report also provides transparency to the ODS stakeholder community.
 This report highlights 2022 program activities and accomplishments and illustrates how ODS staff work together across their programs to meet ODS’s mission and goals.

 ODS Annual Report 2022